• Skip to primary navigation

 platter of spice rubbed buttermilk brined chicken wings with peppercinis on the side and ranch dipping sauce

-It’s pretty rare that a recipe sends me over the top.
+A recipe rarely sends me over the top.
 Especially a simple one like chicken wings.
 But whoa.
 This Buttermilk Brined Grilled Chicken Wings recipe just did that.
+They are almost as easy as my delicious smoked chicken thighs.

-I decided to make smoked chicken wings for a game-watching party the other day so I set out to jazz up some chicken at a friend’s house while we waited to see who was making it to the next playoff game.
-Well, no one really cared anymore once I pulled these wings off the grill.
+I decided to make smoked chicken wings for a football party the other day and I set out to jazz up some buttermilk-marinated chicken at a friend’s house while we waited to see who was making it to the next playoff game.
+Well, no one really cared who was even playing in the game once I pulled these wings off the grill.
 They were that freaking good.

 What you need to make this recipe: